258223433/flutter_bridge/README.md

 # flutter_bridge

-A new Flutter module project.
+A Flutter module for interaction between flutter and native.

 ## Getting Started